What Are the Parts of an Appraisal?

-Buying a home is the most important financial decision most of us could ever consider.
-It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, purchasing real property is a detailed financial transaction that requires multiple people working in concert to see it through.
+A home purchase is the most serious investment many people may ever consider.
+Whether it's a main residence, a seasonal vacation property or a rental fixer upper, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to make it all happen.

-Practically all the participants are quite familiar.
-The real estate agent is the most known person in the exchange.
-Then, the lender provides the financial capital required to finance the deal.
-The title company makes sure that all details of the sale are completed and that the title is clear to transfer to the buyer from the seller.
+You're probably familiar with the parties having a role in the transaction.
+The most familiar entity in the transaction is the real estate agent.
+Then, the lender provides the money required to bankroll the transaction.
+And the title company sees to it that all details of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
+So, who's responsible for making sure the property is worth the amount being paid?
 This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from South Shore Realty Advisors, Inc will ensure, you as an interested party, are informed.

-Our first duty at South Shore Realty Advisors, Inc is to inspect the property to determine its true status.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.
+Our first duty at South Shore Realty Advisors, Inc is to inspect the property to ascertain its true status.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

 Cost Approach

-Here, we gather information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+This is where we analyze information on local building costs, labor rates and other elements to derive how much it would cost to build a property nearly identical to the one being appraised.
+This value often sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 Sales Comparison

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They innately understand the value of particular features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers get to know the communities in which they appraise.
+They innately understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the home being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At South Shore Realty Advisors, Inc, we are experts when it comes to knowing the worth of real estate features in Marshfield and Plymouth County neighborhoods.
-This approach to value is typically given the most weight when an appraisal is for a home exchange.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At South Shore Realty Advisors, Inc, we are experts in knowing the value of particular items in Marshfield and Plymouth County neighborhoods.
+The sales comparison approach to value is most often given the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-A third method of valuing real estate is sometimes employed when an area has a reasonable number of rental properties.
-In this situation, the amount of income the real estate generates is factored in with income produced by neighboring properties to give an indicator of the current value.
+A third method of valuing a property is sometimes used when a neighborhood has a reasonable number of rental properties.
+In this scenario, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to derive the current value.